Thank you for writing for Interface! Please have a read and think about these guidelines before submitting…

 - A cover letter stating that the article has not been submitted for publication elsewhere, and will not be submitted elsewhere until a decision has been made on it by Interface.

-Please avoid using automatic bibliography tools such as Zotero / Endnote in submissions, as they can cause problems in transfer, and follow the referencing system outlined below.
+Please don’t use automatic bibliography tools such as Zotero / Endnote in submissions, as they can cause problems in transfer, and follow the referencing system outlined below.

 We would like you to use whatever standard form of the language you are writing in (e.g. Brazilian Portuguese, British English, Canadian French etc.) is most familiar to you.
 Please make sure to follow the conventions you choose (such as –ise or –ize, dating systems etc.) consistently.